 - Blood test.
 A complete blood count determines the number of blood cells, including platelets, in a sample of your blood.
-Normal blood contains 150,000 to 450,000 platelets per microliter.
+In adults, normal platelet count is 150,000 to 450,000 platelets per microliter of blood.
 If the complete blood count finds you have fewer than 150,000 platelets, you have thrombocytopenia.

-Once your doctor diagnoses your thrombocytopenia, you may undergo other tests and procedures to determine the cause.
-The tests and procedures you undergo depend on your other signs and symptoms.
+Your doctor may suggest that you undergo other tests and procedures to determine the cause of your condition, depending on your signs and symptoms.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.